 This online event is free and sponsored by History UK and History Lab Plus.

 To participate, you will need to apply for an imaginary lectureship in a real history programme.
-Please read the job advert for the Imaginary Lectureship in History here https://bit.ly/3iqVhWn, then submit a letter of application and academic CV to Simon Peplow (Simon.Peplow@warwick.ac.uk).
-Please also contact Simon if you have any questions.
+Please read the job advert for the Imaginary Lectureship in History here https://shorturl.at/LOSUZ, then submit a letter of application and academic CV to Simon Peplow (Simon.Peplow@warwick.ac.uk).
+Please also contact Simon if you have any questions about this event.